quikvote/quikvote/README.md

 ## Development

 Copy `service/dbconfig.temp.json` to `service/dbconfig.json` and fill in the `url` field.
+Paste in the connection string to your MongoDB instance.
 It should look something like `mongodb+srv://username:password@host...`.

 ### Backend